astronomer/astro-docs/enterprise/next/03_install/01_aws/01_install-aws-standard.md

 openssl x509 -in  <your-certificate-filepath> -text -noout
 ```

 This command will generate a report.
-If the `X509v3 Subject Alternative Name` section of this report includes either the subdomains listed above or a single `*.BASEDOMAIN` wildcard domain, then the certificate creation was successful.
+If the `X509v3 Subject Alternative Name` section of this report includes either a single `*.BASEDOMAIN` wildcard domain or the subdomains listed at the beginning of Step 4, then the certificate creation was successful.

 Depending on your organization, you might receive either a globally trusted certificate or a certificate from a private certificate authority.
 If you received a globally trusted certificate, simply run the following command and proceed to Step 5:

 ```sh
 kubectl create secret tls astronomer-tls --cert <your-certificate-filepath> --key <your-private-key-filepath>
 ```